Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Introduction

 In short, we invite the community to embrace contradiction as the necessary price and the promise of building Responsible AI systems that serve a pluralistic world.
-In the remainder of this paper, Section \ref{sec:framework} identifies two types of inconsistencies to provide a conceptual foundation for our central claim: theoretical contradictions between metrics—far from being flaws—serve practical and normative purposes.
-Section \ref{sec:practical} presents theoretical and empirical support for this position from the aforementioned dimensions.
-Finally, Section \ref{sec:recommendations} outlines actionable recommendations for theorists, tool builders, and regulators in engaging with theoretical contradiction.
+In the remainder of this paper, we identify two types of inconsistencies in Section \ref{sec:framework} to provide a conceptual foundation for our central claim: theoretical contradictions between metrics—far from being flaws—serve practical and normative purposes, followed by Section \ref{sec:practical} where we present normative and empirical support for this position from the aforementioned dimensions.
+Next, Section \ref{sec:recommendations} outlines actionable recommendations for theorists, tool builders, and regulators for engaging with theoretical contradiction.
+Finally, in Section \ref{sec:alteratives} we synthesize our responses to alternative views on our position, before we conclude the argument in Section \ref{sec:conclusion}.